St. Eustatius Beach

 Today, an island that once had over 10,000 people, is a very quiet island, with most of the population living between the dormant volcano Quill and Boven Mountain.
 The only anchorage is next to the main town in which from time to time, there can be a swell from the north depending on winds.
 Scuba diving and snorkeling are fantastic around this quiet island, with very little underwater disturbed due to the very few visitors to this island.
 There are over 200 shipwrecks to be explored underwater, along with artifacts left from the diverse history.
 While above water are ruins left from the flourishing 1700’s including many warehouses, the Old Dutch Reform Church and the synagogue.
 There are several museums to visit including the Lynch Plantation Museum and the Statia Historical Foundation Museum, along with the Miriam C. Schmidt Botanical Gardens, and the 17th century Fort Oranje.

-What to See and Do on St. Eustacia, The Kingdom of the Netherlands, Caribbean
+What to See and Do on Yacht Charter on St. Eustacia, The Kingdom of the Netherlands, Caribbean

 Eustatius National Marine Park: Within the park, dive sites range from coral reefs to shipwrecks, and the Blue Bead Hole, where many find blue beads once used by slaves as currency.